 A wildlife expanse with nationally acclaimed wetland meadows

-An ancient landscape and a vital refuge for wading birds, Chimney Meadows is the Berks, Bucks & Oxon Wildlife Trust's largest nature reserve.
+An ancient landscape and a vital refuge for wading birds, Chimney Meadows is the Berks, Bucks & Oxon Wildlife Trust's largest nature reserve in Oxfordshire.

 Restoring a wildlife haven

 Once in the grip of intensive farming, the rich wildlife of this remote and tranquil place has been restored since the Trust started looking after it in 2003.
 Fields once planted with wheat and barley are now colourful, species-rich wild-flower meadows.
 Once heavily grazed pastures are now nationally-important wetlands and home to wading birds.
 This type of habitat is important for its remarkable diversity of plant-life and as a home to nationally declining wading birds such as curlew, which breed here.

 In spring and summer these grasslands are transformed by an ever-changing display of wild flowers that attract busy communities of insects.
 In April and early May cowslips are in flower, whilst in June and July, plants such as yellow rattle, common knapweed, oxeye daisy and pepper-saxifrage can be found in abundance.

 The large hide overlooking our wetland area provides views of feeding cormorant, little egret and kingfisher.
 At the smaller hide, which overlooks our norther pond, you can see little grebe, jay and long-tailed tit.